AegisFramework/Artemis/README.md

 Artemis is a JavaScript Library that aims to provide common utilities needed during development such as DOM manipulation, a wrapper for client based Storage and other functions that may be useful for web app development.

 ## Using it
-Artemis is provided as an UMD, therefore it's possible to use it either on a browser as a global library, using es6 modules or nodejs modules.
+Artemis is provided as a CommonJS, ES6 and global library.

 ### Browser